Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Passenger Car Tires

 Passenger car tires are designed for everyday use and are commonly found on sedans, hatchbacks, and compact cars.
-The average lifespan of passenger car tires can vary depending on several factors.
+The of passenger car tires can vary depending on several factors.
 One of the most important factors is the quality of the tire itself.
 High-quality tires are generally made with better materials and have more advanced tread designs, which can result in a longer lifespan.

 On average, passenger car tires can last anywhere from 40,000 to 70,000 miles.
 However, it’s important to note that this is just an estimate, and individual driving habits and road conditions can greatly affect the lifespan of the tires.
 Regular maintenance and proper care can also extend the lifespan of passenger car tires.